Omar Holness: International career

 Holness represented Jamaica at both the under-17 and under-20 level.
 On 5 September 2014, he received his first senior call up to the Jamaica national team.
 He made his debut on 9 September in a 3–1 defeat to Canada.

 Personal

 In February 2018 Holness received a U.S. green card which qualifies him as a domestic player for MLS roster purposes.
+Holness completed his undergraduate degree in December 2022 from UNC-Chapel Hill.